amelie-fri/munch-api/README.md

 # Munch API

-This project is creating an API for accessing the content of the textual works of Edvard Munch.
+This project is creating an API for accessing data regarding texts written by Edvard Munch.
-The API is provided as a service for the following project: [Munch Search](https://github.com/amelie-fri/munch_search)
+The API is provided as a service for the following project: [munch_search](https://github.com/amelie-fri/munch_search)

 ## Getting Started

 To get started, please get a copy of this repository on your local drive and make sure the necessary software is installed.

 ### `docker-compose build`
-This will build the `munch_api` docker image needed for the **Munch Search** Application.
+The command will build the `munch_api` docker image needed for the **munch_search** Application.

 ### `docker-compose up`
 To run the application as a separate service (for testing purposes).

-Two APIs are provided with this application:
+Two APIs are provided with the application:
 `http://localhost:5000/N`
 provides a list of all the files/parents found by the application.

-The response is a json object with one key: `data`. `data` is a array with filenames/parent e.g.
+The response is a JSON object with one key: `data`. `data` is a array with filenames/parents e.g.
 {
     "data": [
         "MM_N3701.xml",